protonemedia/laravel-splade-docs/table-exports.md

 ## Customizing the export

-The `column` method has additional arguments that you may use to customize the export.
-With the `exportAs` argument, you may transform the value, or disable the column from the export:
+The `column` method has additional arguments you may use to customize the export.
+With the `exportAs` argument, you may transform the value or exclude the column from the export:

 ```php
 $table